Mont Tremblant Ski Resort

 Skis and snowboards are not allowed in the suites but lockers are provided and conveniently located for easy ski-in/ski-out access.
 And for those that unfortunately have to work during your winter holiday, wi-fi is included in the room rate and was fast and worked quite well.
 Other additions included in the room rate were first tracks passes which meant we could access the slopes before it opened to the general public.
 We also received night tubing tickets and free skate rentals.
 Both great additions and that enabled us to experience some of the many things to do in Mont Tremblant.

 You can check out all the Mont Tremblant activities here.

 Disclosure: Our lodging and activities were provided by Mont Tremblant Ski Resort.
 As always, our views remain our own.
+This post may contain compensated links.
+Find more info on our disclaimer.
 Wandering Wagars is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com, amazon.co.uk, amazon.ca.
 Amazon and the Amazon logo are trademarks of Amazon.com, Inc. or its affiliates.